-The graduate Certificate in Native American and Indigenous Studies (NAIS) requires a minimum of 18 s.h. in courses approved for the Native American and Indigenous Studies Program and numbered 3000 or above (see the list below and NAIS Courses in this section of the Catalog).
-Students must maintain a g.p.a. of at least 3.00 in work toward the certificate.
-They may count a maximum of 6 s.h. of course work from their major field of study toward the NAIS certificate.
+The graduate Certificate in Native American and Indigenous Studies (NAIS) requires a minimum of 15 s.h. in courses numbered 3000 and above.
+Students must maintain a grade-point average of at least 3.00 in coursework toward the certificate.

 Students who earned an undergraduate certificate in the program may not receive a graduate certificate.

 Native American and Indigenous studies aims to expose students to the interdisciplinary nature of the field.
 NAIS emphasizes Indigenous histories in the Americas, Indigenous cultures and literatures, and Indigenous peoples in global perspectives.

 Students may petition for certificate credit for courses that are not on the list.
 The petition must show that the course contains significant Indigenous content.
 Before enrolling in any courses listed below, students should contact the NAIS coordinator.

 |Colonialism and Indigenous Health Equity

 |The Atlantic World c.
 1450-1850

 |Special Topics in Native American and Indigenous Studies

 |Readings in Native American Literatures

 |Archaeology of the American Midcontinent